shayan10/stock-sense/README.md

 - **Real-Time Candlestick Visualizations:** Powered by the JP Morgan Perspective Framework, StockSense renders minute-by-minute candlestick charts.
 These candles are aggregated in real-time during trading hours.

 - **Access/Refresh Token Authentication:** The application employs JWTs and a Token Blacklist approach using Redis for robust access and refresh token-based authentication.
-Learn more about the Authentication Service [here](https://github.com/shayan10/stock-sense/tree/main/server/src/services/authentication).

 **Technologies Used:** TypeScript, Node.js, React.js, Socket.IO, WebSockets, PostgreSQL, Redis, Kysely, Jest.